Blue Cat Audio - Software Made by Musicians for Musicians

 There are two ways of performing this.
 You can choose the appropriate method depending on the capabilities of your host application and your needs.

-Real Time Side Chaining Mode
+Real Time Side MIDI Chaining Mode

 Blue Cat's MB-5 Dynamix uses MIDI CC to perform real time side chaining.
 In order to use this feature, your host application has to support MIDI CC for the plug-ins.
 You will also need to download Blue Cat's Gain Suite free plug-ins at the following address: http://www.bluecataudio.com/Products/Product_GainSuite. (for full multiband side chaining, see the Blue Cat's MB-7 Mixer plug-in).